The FineStreak Blog

 Shift work disrupts the circadian cues that make habits automatic.
 Science-backed strategies to build lasting habits despite rotating shifts and night schedules.

-Habit formation after 40 faces real neurological changes - but research shows the midlife brain can build habits as effectively as younger brains with the right approach.
+Habit formation after 40 faces real neurological changes.
+Research shows the midlife brain builds habits as well as younger ones with the right method.

-Morning sunlight exposure in the first 30-60 minutes of waking anchors your circadian rhythm, boosts cortisol timing, and makes habit execution measurably easier.
-Here's the science.
+Morning sunlight in the first 30-60 minutes of waking anchors your circadian rhythm and makes habit execution measurably easier.
+Here is the science.

 The Neuroscience of Craving: What Your Brain Is Doing During Habit Loops | FineStreak